 - Create another view to be used by city staff who inspect or issue permits for residential properties.
 Set a definition on the view that exposes only those building features that are defined as residential and share the view with a group composed of the appropriate city staff.

-If you have field workers who need to edit data outside the office, where they likely cannot connect to your organization, you can enable your hosted feature layer for synchronization (offline editing).
+If you have mobile workers who need to edit data outside the office, where they likely cannot connect to your organization, you can enable your hosted feature layer for synchronization (offline editing).

-To use this layer in Collector for ArcGIS or custom apps built with ArcGIS Runtime SDK, create a map that is enabled for offline use, add your sync-enabled hosted feature layer to it, and add other layers your offline editors will need in the field for reference.
+To use your sync-enabled layer in ArcGIS Field Maps or custom apps built with ArcGIS Runtime SDK, create a map that is enabled for offline use, add your sync-enabled hosted feature layer to it, and add other layers your offline editors will need for reference.